syncliteio/SyncLiteLoggerJava/README.md

 SyncLite Platform comprises of two components : SyncLite Logger and SyncLite Consolidator.

-1. SyncLite Logger : SyncLite Logger is a jar file built on top of SQLite, providing a SQL interface for user applications, enabling them for in-app data management and in-app edge analytics while logging all the SQL transactional activity into log files and shipping them to one of more staging storages such as SFTP/S3/MinIO/Kafka/GoogleDrive/MSOneDrive/NFS etc.
+1. SyncLite Logger : SyncLite Logger is a jar file built on top of SQLite, providing a JDBC SQL interface for user applications, enabling them for in-app data management and in-app edge analytics while logging all the SQL transactional activity into log files and shipping them to one of more configured staging storages like SFTP/S3/MinIO/Kafka/GoogleDrive/MSOneDrive/NFS etc.

-2. SyncLite Consolidator : SyncLite Consolidator is a Java application deployed on an on-premise host or a cloud VM, configured to scan thousands of  devices/databases and their logs continously uploaded by numerous edge/desktop applications, performs real-time data replication/consolidation into one or more configured databases/data warehouses/data lakes
+2. SyncLite Consolidator : SyncLite Consolidator is a Java application deployed on an on-premise host or a cloud VM is configured to scan thousands of  SyncLite devices/databases and their logs continously from the configured stating storage which are uploaded by numerous edge/desktop applications, performs real-time data replication/consolidation into one or more configured databases/data warehouses/data lakes.

 # Using SyncLite Logger

-This repository is to distribute the SyncLite Logger jar file as uploaded in src/main/resources.
+This repository has been created to distribute the SyncLite Logger jar file as updated in src/main/resources.
 You can use the following maven dependency in your edge/desktop applications for creating and operating edge databases/devices.
 ```
 <dependency>
     <groupId>io.synclite</groupId>